playmer/ONScripter-EN-Official/Build.md

 # CMake Instructions

 The instructions should all be relatively similar between platforms, but they're all a bit different.
+Thankfully, most of these platforms can be run all on the same Operating System.
+This guide was written primarily on Windows, with every non-Windows platform/toolchain being installed in a single Ubuntu WSL2 VM.
+The modern MacOS ports are the only ones likely not to work in such a scenario, though the guide will be updated depending on what we find as we port to them.

+If there's any ambiguity, you can check the our workflow in `.github.workflows/build.yml` to see exactly how we build all of these.
+If there's a discrepancy or you think these docs need further clarification, please report it!

 ## General Requirements